python/cpython/README.rst

 profiling instructions embedded inside.

 After the instrumented interpreter is built, the Makefile will run a training workload.
-This is necessary in order to profile the interpreter's execution.
+This is necessary to profile the interpreter's execution.
 Note also that any output, both stdout and stderr, that may appear at this step is suppressed.